Plagiatus/datapacks/preload_world/README.md

     /function preload:run/done

-_Please note that you will not be able to resume the generation once aborted!_
+_Please note that you will not be able to resume the generation once aborted and will have to restart!_

 ## Uninstalling